Nehodiv

 Nehodiv is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 70 inhabitants.
+It has about 90 inhabitants.

+Etymology

+The name is derived from the personal name Nehoděj.

 Geography

 Nehodiv is located about 19 km east of Klatovy and 37 km south of Plzeň.
 It lies in the Blatná Uplands.
 The highest point is the hill Stírka at 706 m above sea level.
 In the western part of the territory is located the Dolejší dráhy Nature Monument.

 History

 The first written mention of Nehodiv is from 1558.

 Demographics

 Economy

 Nehodiv is known for a marble quarry.
 In 2015, the extraction was renewed.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-There is the Chapel of Saint John of Nepomuk in the centre of the village.
-It was built in 1950.
+There are no protected cultural monuments in the municipality.
+A landmark of the centre of Nehodiv is the Chapel of Saint John of Nepomuk, built in 1950.